LSafer/cufyorg.github.io/index.md

 A boxing for streams, readers or writer to gain the ability to be controlled.
 The boxing uses Instructor to check what position it should be.

 - ### **Loadable** [<font size="3">(cufy.lang.Loadable)</font>][io-loadable]
 An interface to identify an object that can be loaded from a stream or a reader and can be saved to a stream or a writer.
-The implement class should able to provide an input-stream, an output-stream, a reader, and a writer.
+The implementing class should able to provide an input-stream, an output-stream, a reader, and a writer.
 Also a controllable version of them.
 And should specify the way to save-to/load-from the streams or reader and writer that it can provide.

 - ### **FileLoadable** [<font size="3">(cufy.io.FileLoadable)</font>][io-file_loadable]
 An implementation for the interface Loadable.
 The implementation provides the required stream, reader, and writer specified by the loadable interface.
-It provides the required resources from the file that the implement class provides to it.
+It provides the required resources from the file that the implementing class provides to it.

 - ### **URLLoadable** [<font size="3">(cufy.io.URLLoadable)</font>][io-url_loadable]
 An implementation for the interface Loadable.
 The implementation provides the required stream, reader, and writer specified by the loadable interface.
-It provides the required resources from the url that the implement class provides to it.
+It provides the required resources from the URL that the implement class provides to it.

 - ### **FormatLoadable** [<font size="3">(cufy.text.FormatLoadable)</font>][io-format_loadable]
 An implementation for the interface Loadable.
 The implementation provides the way to save-to/load-from the resources provided from the implement